-During the reign of King Sho Shin (1477-1526), the Shuri dialect of Okinawan was standardised and was used as the official language of the aristocracy.
+Dialects of Okinawan include Shuri, Naha, Torishima and Kudaka.
+During the reign of King Sho Shin (1477-1526), the Shuri dialect was standardised and was used as the official language of the aristocracy.
 It was also used as the language of songs and poems from that era.
+Today the Shuri-Naha dialect is generally considered the standard version of the language.

 After Okinawa was taken over by the Satsuma clan 1609, the offical written language became Japanese and Kanbun, a variety of Classical Chinese.
 People continued to use Okinawan in local literature until the 19th century.
 After the Ryukyu islands were annexed by Japan in 1879, use of Okinawan and other 'dialects' in speech and writing in schools was discouraged and standard Japanese based on Tokyo dialect became the language of education.
 Use of Okinawan in writing eventually ceased.